Former NFL player Kevin Ware Jr. denied bond in girlfriend’s murder

 Investigators found “a large burn pile” on the property of Ware’s alleged drug dealer and a witness told police he saw bones in the area, according to the court documents.
 That same witness, a childhood friend of Ware, also claimed he saw “human skulls” inside the house, the Chronicle reported.

-A lawyer for Ware did not immediately return a request for comment from the Daily News Wednesday.
+A lawyer for Ware did not immediately return a request for comment from the New York Daily News Wednesday.

 If convicted of Pomaski’s murder, Ware faces up to life in prison.